Dynasty

 Qin (221-206BCE)

-Weights and measures and the Chinese writing system were unified under the Qin.
+Weights and measures, and the Chinese writing system were unified under the Qin.
 Chinese defenses against nomadic warriors were strengthened by creating the Great Wall.

 Han (206BCE – 220CE)

 During the Han Dynasty, the Chinese invented paper, recorded the history of their land, and first learned of Buddhism.
 The Han is often compared to the Roman Empire of the same age.
-Today the Chinese word for Chinese person means “a man of Han.”
+Today the Chinese word for a Chinese person means “a man of Han.”

 Sui (581-618)